-- than 7 days from the survey date, surveys shall be repeated.
-A copy of the survey results shall be provided to the Napa County Conservation Division and the CDFW prior to commencement of work. - b.
-After commencement of work, if there is a period of no work activity of 5 days or longer during the bird breeding season, surveys shall be repeated to ensure birds have not established nests during inactivity. - c.
+- 1. For earth-disturbing activities occurring between February 1 and August 31, (which coincides with the grading season of April 1 through October 15 NCC Section 18.108.070.L, and bird breeding and nesting seasons), a qualified biologist (defined as knowledgeable and experienced in the biology and natural history of local avian resources with potential to occur at the project site) shall conduct preconstruction surveys for nesting birds and raptors within all suitable habitat in the project area, and within a minimum of 500 feet of all project areas.
+The preconstruction survey shall be conducted no earlier than 7 days prior to vegetation removal and ground disturbing activities are to commence.
+Should ground disturbance commence later than 7 days from the survey date, surveys shall be repeated.
+A copy of the survey results shall be provided to the Napa County Conservation Division and the CDFW prior to commencement of work. - 2.
+After commencement of work, if there is a period of no work activity of 5 days or longer during the bird breeding season, surveys shall be repeated to ensure birds have not established nests during inactivity. - 3.
 In the event that nesting birds are found, a qualified biologist shall identify appropriate avoidance methods and exclusion buffers in consultation with the County Conservation Division and the U.S. Fish and Wildlife Service (USFWS) and/or CDFW prior to initiation of project activities.
-Exclusion buffers may vary in size, depending on habitat characteristics, project activities/disturbance levels, and species as determined by a qualified biologist in consultation with County Conservation Division and the USFWS and/or CDFW. - d.
+Exclusion buffers may vary in size, depending on habitat characteristics, project activities/disturbance levels, and species as determined by a qualified biologist in consultation with County Conservation Division and the USFWS and/or CDFW. - 4.
 Exclusion buffers shall be fenced with temporary construction fencing (or the like), the installation of which shall be verified by Napa County prior to the commencement of any earthmoving and/or development activities.
 Exclusion buffers shall remain in effect until the young have fledged or nest(s) are otherwise determined inactive by a qualified biologist.
 Additionally, a qualified biologist shall monitor all active nests each day during construction for the first week, and weekly thereafter, to ensure that the exclusion buffers are adequate and that construction activities are not causing nest-disturbance.
 If the qualified biologist observes birds displaying potential nest-disturbance behavior, the qualified biologist shall cease all work in the vicinity of the nest and CDFW shall be consulted about appropriate avoidance and minimization measures for nesting birds prior to construction activities resuming.
-In this event, construction activities shall not resume without CDFW's written approval. - e.
+In this event, construction activities shall not resume without CDFW's written approval. - 5.
 Alternative methods aimed at flushing out nesting birds prior to pre-construction surveys, whether physical (i.e., removing or disturbing nests by physically disturbing trees with construction equipment), audible (i.e., utilizing sirens or bird cannons), or chemical (i.e., spraying nesting birds or their habitats) shall be prohibited.